I pulled the strange, soft purple chair out from the folding table and sat down amongst a sea of people I had never met.

 Be honest and present with them.
 Laugh until your sides hurt.

-Sure, if it ends it’ll hurt like umping without a nutcup, but after awhile, after you get some perspective, you’ll realize just how beautiful it can be to love and forgive people for exactly who they are.
+Sure, if it ends it will hurt more than umping without a nutcup, but after awhile, after you get some perspective, you’ll realize just how beautiful it can be to love and forgive people for exactly who they are.
+You’ll see that serving someone for a season, regardless of the outcome, is worth it.
 And when you get to the end of your life and you ask yourself, “did I love enough?”
 I hope you think back to all the laughter and the tears and smile knowing you did.

 The truth is our lives are not measured in wealth or accomplishments, they’re measured in love.